wpengine/wp-graphql-content-blocks/.changeset/thirty-ducks-check.md

 "@wpengine/wp-graphql-content-blocks": patch
 ---

-Adds support for resolving and returning navigation items within the CoreNavigation block for WPGraphQL Content Blocks.
+Adds support for resolving and returning navigation items within the CoreNavigation innerBlocks for WPGraphQL Content Blocks.

 ```graphql
 {